cph0r/cph0r/README.md

-Here’s your GitHub profile rewritten with wit, personality, and enough charm to make recruiters scroll instead of yawn.
-It keeps your structure but injects humor, hooks, and a bit of that “I-code-but-also-touch-grass” energy:

----

 # 💫 About Me

 👨‍💻 Currently moonlighting as a **Cloud + AI Engineer** (basically convincing servers to do my bidding).